 The Bureau of Land Management (BLM) recommended that the CWCB appropriate an increase to the existing ISF water right on Willow Creek.
-The CWCB currently holds an instream flow water right on Willow Creek for 5.0 cfs (1/1-12/31) in Case No. 6-77W1270.
+The CWCB currently holds an instream flow water right on Willow Creek for 7.0 cfs (1/1-12/31), decreed in Case No. 6-77W1273.
 The BLM does not consider the current instream flow water right to be sufficiently protective of the natural environment in Willow Creek, in light of CWCB's current application of R2Cross.
 The current instream flow water right does not meet all three instream flow criteria during the spring and summer, which is a critical growth and spawning period for the fish population.

 This reach is located within Routt County and is about 16 miles northwest of the Town of Steamboat Springs (See Vicinity Map).
 Willow Creek originates west of Hahns Peak at an elevation of about 8,360 feet.
 The creek flows in a southeasterly direction as it drops to an elevation of 7,600 feet where it joins the Elk River.
-The proposed reach extends from the outlet of Steamboat Lake downstream to confluence with Beaver Creek.
-Fifty-four percent of the land on the 4.94 mile proposed reach is publicly owned and managed by the BLM and Colorado Parks and Wildlife (See Land Ownership Map).
+The proposed reach extends from the confluence with Beaver Creek downstream to confluence with Lester Creek.
+One-Hundred percent of the land on the 1.47 mile proposed reach is publicly owned and managed by the BLM and U.S. Forest Service (See Land Ownership Map).